Abhayraj1707/ML-tutorial/README.md

 # ML-tutorial
- Machine Learning tutorial with sutiable example
+ Machine Learning tutorial with sutiable example for Beginner